 This 2 weeks Croatia and Slovenia itinerary is suitable if you are exploring Croatia with kids.
 It is also suited for travellers who desire to balance the city sightseeing with island relaxation and adventure activities.
 Croatia offers several adventure activities – cycling, kayaking, diving, and we grabbed them with both hands.

-2 days in Slovenia was a last-minute addition to our itinerary.
-We had extra time in Zagreb and decided to use it to visit the lovely city of Ljubljana and stay at the scenic Lake Bled area.
+The 2 days in Slovenia was a last-minute addition to our Croatia itinerary with family.
+We had extra time in Zagreb and decided to use it to visit the lovely city of Ljubljana.

 Zagreb (1 night) – Lake Bled, Slovenia (1 night) – Zagreb (1 night) – Plitvice national park (1 night) – Split (2 nights) – Hvar (3 nights) – Vis (3 nights) – Dubrovnik (3 nights)